 Regardless of portraits or editorial photography, every photographer wonders how to build a photography studio setup for themselves.
-A professional photography studio allows the opportunity to emphasize photos and capture the imagery with more grandeur.
+Unlike a DIY setup, a professional photography studio allows the opportunity to emphasize photos and capture the imagery with more grandeur.

 It is tricky for photographers to excel at their work if they move here and there and run around the office where there are dozens of people or chase from one appointment to another.